TheFutonEng/learning-prometheus/README.md

 # Introduction

 Using this repo to learn all about [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/).
+[This Medium article](https://rob-mengert.medium.com/learning-prometheus-90acc77e9559) leverages this repo.

 # Requirements